MinaProtocol/mina/README-dev.md

 The short version:

  1. Start with Ubuntu 18 or run it in a [virtual machine](https://www.osboxes.org/ubuntu/)
- 2. Pull in the snarky sub-module: `git submodule init && git submodule update`
+ 2. Pull in the snarky sub-module: `git submodule init && git submodule update --recursive`
  3. Install Docker, GNU make, and bash
  4. `make USEDOCKER=TRUE dev`
  5. `make USEDOCKER=TRUE deb`